quat1024/incorporeal-2-forge/README.md

 Let's try this again.
 Forge this time.
 This is my first Forge 1.16 mod, it's been so long since I used Forge, go easy on me :)

 This .jar contains two mods for the price of one: Incorporeal 2, a fairly straightforward port of Incorporeal less the "cygnus network", and Rhododendrite, that mechanic's successor.
-The reason for them being two separate mods is mainly for organizational purposes.
-Eventually I want to separate the mods into their own .jars.
-The reason I haven't is because Rhododendrite will not be very useful without Botania/a corporea network behind it.
+Them being two separate mods is mainly for organizational purposes - eventually I want to separate the mods into their own .jars.

+I hesitate because Rhododendrite will not be very useful without Botania/a corporea network to power with it, and it also depends on a small amount of code from both Botania and Incorporeal 2.

 # list of the old incorporeal features, for myself, cuz i forgot what the mod even added

 ## Things to port, in rough order of importance

+* recipes Lol
+* documentation Loooll
 * potion soul core
-* recipes Lol
 * natural redstone circuitry from redstone root plants
 * frame screw